hapi-server/hapi-server.github.io/index.md

 <a name="Developers"></a>
 # 4. Developers

 All software related to the HAPI specification is available from its [GitHub project page](https://github.com/hapi-server/).
-Software includes clients, servers, and verifiers.
+Software includes clients, servers, and a server verifier/validator.

 <a name="API_and_Metadata_Specification"></a>
 ## 4.1 API and Metadata Specification